mereluo/120-DS-Interview-Questions/statistical-inference.md

 #### 11. How would you design an experiment to determine the impact of latency on user engagement?
   - The best way I know to quantify the impact of performance is to isolate just that factor using a slowdown experiment, i.e., add a delay in an A/B test.
+  - *Page load speed: to see if users are more likely to perform clicks on the result page that is served with lower latency, # clicks / # page views; revenue / # page views*
+  - *Chat response: high latency leads to channel waiting*
+  - *Video streaming, cloud gaming* [reference](https://blog.pusher.com/how-latency-affects-user-engagement/)

 #### 12. What is maximum likelihood estimation?
 Could there be any case where it doesn’t exist?
   - A method for parameter optimization (fitting a model).
 We choose parameters so as to maximize the likelihood function (how likely the outcome would happen given the current data and our model).